HajAbdel/Git_Hello/README.md

 # 1. Begin

-- Initializes a Git repository in your current directory.
+- Initializes a Git repository in current directory
 - Creates a hidden folder called ".git" that contains all the necessary files and history for version control.

 ```bash